MohittSharma27/Weather_App/README.md

 # 🌦️ Weather App
 A sleek and responsive Weather App built using HTML, CSS, and JavaScript, which allows users to check real-time weather updates for any city around the world.
-It uses the OpenWeatherMap API to fetch current weather data and presents it in a user-friendly interface.
+It uses the Weather API to fetch current weather data and presents it in a user-friendly interface.

 ![image alt](https://github.com/MohittSharma27/Weather_App/blob/160de1985ef151be41bafa6012f268bc8a97ca57/UI.png)
 # 🔧 Features
   🌍 Search weather by city name

   📍 Option to get weather based on current location (if enabled)

    🌡️ Displays:

    Temperature (°C/°F)

    Weather condition (e.g., Sunny, Rainy)

   Humidity and Wind Speed

   Location and timezone